Aliases for PRKAA2 Gene

 GeneCards Summary for PRKAA2 Gene

 PRKAA2 (Protein Kinase AMP-Activated Catalytic Subunit Alpha 2) is a Protein Coding gene.
 Diseases associated with PRKAA2 include Peutz-Jeghers Syndrome and Wolff-Parkinson-White Syndrome.
-Among its related pathways are Gene Expression and mTOR Pathway.
+Among its related pathways are mTOR signalling and Oxytocin signaling pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKAA1.